 2. Donate These Things

-- Boots or shoes that don’t fit
+- Coats, boots, or shoes that don’t fit

-- Gloves or scarves you don’t use
+- Gloves, scarves, or hats you don’t use

 - Sports gear and backpacks your kids have outgrown